spree/spree-dev-docs/getting-started/understanding_spree.md

 # Understanding how Spree works

-Spree is a modular application with a lean core, REST API and
+Spree is a modular application with a lean Core, REST API, and several optional modules and extensions.

 ## Rails Engine

 Spree is a [Ruby on Rails Engine](https://guides.rubyonrails.org/engines.html), which means it's an application that provides functionality to their host applications \(that is your store application\).

-Spree is a collection of Models, Views and Controllers that your application gains access when you install Spree.
+Spree is a collection of Models, Views, and Controllers that your application gains access to when you install Spree.
 You can easily combine Spree with any Ruby on Rails application meaning you can add e-commerce capabilities to your existing RoR applications.

 ## Spree namespace